Superalgos/Superalgos/docs/pages/suite/suite-input-to-output-cycle.md

 [1425945600000,1426031999999,253.17351109,15.293043836574176,30.586087673148352]
 ```

-That is what the platform will encounter at the time of reading a typical dataset.
+That is what the system will encounter at the time of reading a typical dataset.

 ### 2. Conversion to Objects with Named Properties

 To make data usable for humans, it maps the content of each record with concepts that describe the data.
-Put in other words, the platform labels each field so that the user doesn't need to know or remember what each data field represents, and stores the data a JSON objetcs in memory.
+Put in other words, the system labels each field so that the user doesn't need to know or remember what each data field represents, and stores the data a JSON objetcs in memory.

 ### 3. Calculation of Not-Stored Properties